ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 immediately, according to the error handling idioms of the implementation platform, for errors that can be immediately detected, such as inconsistency in Transport Properties.
-Errors can provide an optional reason to give the application further details as to why the error occured.
+Errors can provide an optional reason to give the application further details as to why the error occurred.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this